RoboJackets/pcb-contest/CONTEST.md

 - [Sparkfun Blog](https://www.sparkfun.com/news)

 ## FAQ
-This section will be updated throughout as common questions arise.
+This section will be updated as common questions arise.

 - Can we have multiple of the same PCB being assembled and connected together as part of our submission?
 	- The end product can be made of multiple PCBs assembled together, but all PCBs must be able to panelize within the originally specified area (85.6 mm by 54 mm).